AnubisDev161/The-Sealed-King---Third-semester-project/README.md

 On this picure you can clearly see how the scoring is increaesing, the closer the positions are to the center.

-It is important to note, that the scoring is very much effected by run mode that you are using for the EQS test, if you pick a high number like 25%, there gonna be more positions with a higher scoring than with a run mode of 5%.
-Here you can see how to scoring is with a run mode of single best item.
 <img width="498" height="443" alt="image" src="https://github.com/user-attachments/assets/a01f5c8c-8e0d-44c8-af25-629b80b7dea5" />